+The Standing Rules of the Council may outline additional Officer Duties.

+No individual member of the Board shall speak for the Board or otherwise publicly represent a Board position unless authorized to do so by official action of the Board.

+The HHPNC Board may not endorse candidates for political office or spend money under its control to support or oppose candidates for office.
+There are no restrictions on individual HHPNC or Board members making personal endorsements, working for or against, or contributing personal funds for or against candidates, as long as this is being done as a member of the public and not on behalf of the HHPNC and in compliance with Department guidelines for supporting candidates.
-A. The President shall act as the chief executive of the Council and shall preside at all Council meetings.

-B. The First Vice President shall serve in place of the President if the President is unable to serve.

-C. The Second Vice President shall serve in place of the President if both the President and First Vice President are unable to serve.

-D. The Secretary shall keep minutes of all Board meetings and Executive Committee Meetings.
-An Alternate Secretary may be appointed by the Board to serve in the absence of the Secretary, as needed.
-Unless the person serving as Alternate Secretary is already a Board member, he or she shall not have any of the rights of a Board member, including the right to vote on matters before the Council.

-D. The Treasurer shall maintain the records of the Council's finances and books of accounts and perform other duties in accordance with the Council's Financial Management Plan and the Department's policies and procedures.
+- A. The President shall prepare agendas for meetings, preside over General Board Meetings, and perform other duties as prescribed by the Board.
+The President, presiding at any given Board Meeting, shall remain a neutral moderator during Board discussions. - B. The First Vice President shall serve in place of the President, if the President is unable to serve. - C. The Second Vice President shall serve in place of the President, if both the President and First Vice President are unable to serve. - D. The Secretary shall keep minutes of all Board meetings and Executive Committee Meetings.
+An Alternate Secretary may be appointed by the Executive Committee to serve in the absence of the Secretary, as needed.
+Unless the person serving as Alternate Secretary is already a Board member, he or she shall not have any of the rights of a Board member, including the right to vote on matters before the Council. - D. The Treasurer shall maintain the records of the Council's finances and books of accounts and perform other duties in accordance with the Council's Financial Management Plan and the Department's policies and procedures. - Section 3: Selection of Officers (Current Bylaws) Officer positions shall be filled annually at the first official Board meeting following their election or selection in Board election years, and at the subsequent 1 year anniversary mark of the Officers' election in Board non-election years. - Section 3: Selection of Officers (Effective after the 2025 election, and for candidates during the 2025 election) Officer positions are elected during the elections of the Council.

-The following two sections in italics (Section 3 - Selection of Officers; and, and, Section 4 - Officer Terms) are not to be implemented until after the 2021 Historic Highland Park Neighborhood Council Election.
-The current Sections 3 and 4 for Article V begin after this.

-Section 3: Selection of Officers - Officer positions shall be filled annually at the first official Board meeting following their election or selection in Board election years, and at the subsequent 1 year anniversary mark of the Officers' election in Board non-election years.

-Section 4: Officer Terms - The Officers shall serve 1 year terms and serve at the pleasure of the Board.
+Section 4: Officer Terms (Current Bylaws) - The Officers shall serve 1-year terms and serve at the pleasure of the Board.
 They may stand for reelection-annually.